jeffersongt/Deus/README.md

 ### :wrench: Config file generator

 - Run this command to generate a configuration file in your current repository
+- Be sure to complete every field of the configuration file to avoid any generation error
 - A `deus-config.yml` file will be generated in `deus-config` folder, no need to create any folder or file, Deus is handling everything

 ```sh